William PDF Sewing Pattern

 William is a 10cm (4 inches) pudgy little character bear.
 He is made of yellow mini bear velvet with glass eyes and movable joints.
 The pattern for his red jacket is also included.
 Although tiny bears can be a bit fiddly to make, this pattern is suitable for beginner to advanced teddy bear makers.

 This character bear is the perfect addition to your handmade toy collection.
 Tiny enough to sit on a shelf or in between larger bears, he’s big on character.
-Display William with his forest friends, or make him the centerpiece of a storybook display.
+Group William with his friends from the Hundred Acre Wood, or make him the centerpiece of a storybook display.

 This is the PDF version of the pattern.
 A PDF teddy bear pattern is a great choice because it’s affordable and you don’t have to wait for it to arrive in the mail.
 Once you have paid for your order, you will receive a link where you can download the pattern sheets and instructions.
 You can print the pattern on ordinary A4 or Letter sized printer paper.
 To ensure that your pattern comes out the right size, choose ‘Actual Size’ in your printer settings.